 - Find a sheltered location protected from high winds.

 - “Tests show that Mums survive the winter better when the above-ground dead plant stems are not removed in the fall.
 This is also a beneficial technique to use with other herbaceous perennials.” -U of M

 - Cover your Mums with 4″ of leaves or mulch to give them good insulation AFTER THE GROUND HAS FROZEN and there isn’t extreme fluctuations of temperature.

 Spring Time Care:

-- This is the time also that you can divide your mum.
+- This is the time also that you can divide your mum, if you need.
 The outer new growth is the most vigorous and you may see little stray growths that are perfect for splitting.
 Dig down and snip off the new growth, leaving as much of new roots on as you can on the cutting and then pot them up in a clean pot and soil in a warm sunny windowsill for a few weeks and be sure to water but not too much.
 Do the finger test of sticking you finger down into the dirt on the side at least two inches to see if the soil is dry.
 Then you can plant them into the ground after a few weeks.